ohmohmpr/german-dict/README.md

 NEXT FEATURE
 1. Show answer for each line
 2. Each word has many sentences.
-3. Landing page for selecting each subject
+3. I want input box and can correct the answers for adjective part.